jubicoy-rebuild/rebuild-powerplug/README.md

 Develop environment to use remote controlled powerplugs with C.H.I.P.
 Find a way to use them with C.H.I.P and build some practical applications which
 C.H.I.P can then control.

-After the environment is setup you can develop API for using the application over network.
-Then you can easily integrate the system to any software.
-If you have time you can build controller application using the API, such as Android application.
+As you build the environment you can setup an API for using the applications through C.H.I.P.
+There is another project that works with controller software that uses your API.
+Make a good documentation for the API and work closely with this another group.

 Focus on:
 - Good documentation for users setting up similar environment and for using the API